MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-csharp.md

 ---
-title: Quickstart - Set and get a sensitivity label on a file using the C++ MIP SDK
+title: Quickstart - Set and get a sensitivity label on a file using the C# MIP SDK
 description: A quickstart showing you how to use the Microsoft Information Protection C++ SDK to set and get a sensitivity label on a file.
 services: information-protection
 author: BryanLa
 ms.service: information-protection
 ms.topic: quickstart
-ms.date: 09/27/2018
+ms.date: 01/09/2019
 ms.author: bryanla
 ---